 “How in the world can you complete an I-9 form for a newly hired individual who lives hundreds or even thousands of miles away from your nearest office or location, is unable to visit a hiring or HR manager anytime soon, and as it turns out, is super important and must begin work as soon as possible?” — John Fay, Vice President and General Counsel at the LawLogix division of Hyland Software.

 Great question John.
 We work in a global economy and remote workers are a growing part of the global workforce.
 Healthcare, light industrial and construction sectors in particular hire remote workers that are often hours away from the nearest company office location.
 But as with most things, companies find a way.
-There are a few approaches to completing the I-9 process remotely:
+There are a few approaches to completing a remote I-9:

 - Remote Employee Agent – HR reps can designate an on-site employee as the remote agent (i.e. operations manager).
 This person is designated to verify the proof documentation within the three day requirement.